Home

 • Insert a pipe into the floor of the basement.
 With a dirt crawlspace, the area is sealed with a special poly and suction applied beneath it.

-• Install a fan outside of the living space of the house to draw air from under the house.
+• Install a radon fan outside of the living space of the house to draw air from under the house.
 The garage or attic is a great location.

 • Sump pump basins need to be sealed.

 • A warning device is installed to let you know if the fan has failed.
+One of the most common is a radon manometer.

 • System labels will be placed on each level of the home.